 - Creek Meeting House, 2433 Salt Point Turnpike, Clinton Corners, 1777, National Register.
 The former Quaker Meeting House is located in the northern portion of the hamlet of Clinton Corners.
 The land was purchased from Abel Peters and construction of the stone structure was begun in 1777, but it was not completed until 1782.
 The Upton Lake Grange became the owner in the 1930s.
 Presently the building is owned by the Clinton Historical Society.

 - Pleasant Plains Presbyterian Church, built 1837.
 Located on the site of a former Dutch church and schoolhouse, the church is the central building in the hamlet.
 The present Greek Revival church with Doric columns was built in 1837 and enlarged in 1859.

 - Friends Church, 2438 Salt Point Turnpike, 1828, National Register.
-Currently a private residence, this church has been restored and beautifully maintained.
+Currently a private residence, this church has been restored.

 - House at Hibernia Mills, 441 Hibernia Road, c.
 1840.
 Located at the northeast corner of the bridge in the hamlet, the wood-frame house was built after the division of the mill property.
 The Hibernia Mills, started by David Arnold in the 1770s, contained homes and shops in addition to the mills.
 Most of the division into individual properties was the action of William Hazard in the 1830s.